A pool car is a vehicle that is:

-Switching from a Company Car to a Pool Car
+Switching from a Company Car to a Company Pool Car

 If you do convert a company car into a pool car, you must inform the HMRC both when you start or stop providing company cars to your employees.
-Hence, when you switch your company cars to carpooling, you may send a P46 form indicating that you are stopping the use of company cars.
+When you switch your company cars to carpooling, you may send a P45 form indicating that you are stopping the use of company cars.

 Here are some of the reasons where it is advantageous for a business to switch to an HMRC pool car:

-With a company car, the employee has a tax burden or Benefit in Kind payment.
-However, because the authority doesn’t consider carpooling as one of the perks of employment, employees aren’t liable for BIK payments.
-It also means that the organisation does not have to pay their employees national insurance contributions.
+With a company car, the employee has a Benefit in Kind payment to pay.
+However, because the authority doesn’t consider carpooling as one of the perks of employment, employees aren’t liable for BIK payments when driving pool cars.
+It also means that the business does not have to pay their employees national insurance contributions.

 Unlike a company car, which is limited to serving selected employees, carpooling is available to everyone.
 It can ensure better punctuality for all your employees.
 Also, it encourages employee bonding, which could translate to smoother collaboration and more productivity.

 The COVID pandemic forced many companies to restructure and shift to remote working environments where most people work from home.
 The mileage and use of company cars’ have consequently reduced significantly.
-In this case, switching to carpooling makes financial sense as your employees don’t need company cars at this time.
+As working environments continue to evolve and shift following the pandemic, switching to carpooling could make financial and practical sense.

 The consequences of wrongly declaring a company vehicle as a pool car can be severe.
 Unfortunately, it’s not enough to tell HMRC that your pool cars are used in accordance with tax regulations — you have to prove it.